Prompt-Driven Building Footprint Extraction in Aerial Images with Offset-Building Model: Conclusion

 \section{Conclusion}

 In this paper, we propose a decoupling Offset-Building Model (OBM) for Building Footprint Extraction (BFE) problem.
 This model extracts building footprints in prompt-level by extract a roof segmentation and roof-to-footprint offset.
 OBM demonstrated outstanding performance.
 We discovered that buildings with significant offsets in images are more likely to be extracted correctly, especially in terms of offset direction.
 Moreover, integrating common pattern of building offset extraction with NMS algorithm, DNMS algorithms leverage those longer offsets with better direction to improve global performance.
 DNMS algorithm replaces directions of all offsets by the direction of the longest offset, while soft DNMS algorithm adjusts the directions referring all offsets.
 Delicate roof semantic segmentation and accurate offset recognition allow OBM to generate relative height map of buildings in the same local area.
 For further evaluation of OBM and DNMS algorithms, a newly annotated dataset was launched to test model generalization, and OBM and DNMS algorithms gave out a reliable result.
 Although OBM inherits the semantic ability of SAM, the shortage of SAM also exists in OBM.
-In the future, we will focus on how to get building masks whose boundaries are more closely aligned with buildings. \begin{IEEEbiographynophoto}{Yu Meng} Team Leader, B.S degree at Wuhan University, Ph.D. degree at the University of Chinese Academy of Sciences.
-Director of the National Engineering Research Center for Remote Sensing Application. \href{http://www.aircas.cas.cn/sourcedb_aircas_cas/cn/expert/yjy/201811/t20181106_5165247.html}{Home Page} \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Diyou Liu} Obtain the Ph.D. degree from China Agriculture University.
-Associate Professor at Aerospace Information Research Institute, Chinese Academy of Sciences.
-Email: \url{liudy@aircas.ac.cn} \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Yunlong Kong} assistant professor at Aerospace Information Research Institute, Chinese Academy of Sciences.
-Email: \url{kongyl@aircas.ac.cn} \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Chenhao Wang}\\ received his bachelor's degree from the University of Electronic Science and Technology of China, and is currently pursuing a Ph.D. degree at the University of Chinese Academy of Sciences.
-His research focuses on building extraction from remote sensing images.
-Email: \url{wangchenhao22@mails.ucas.ac.cn} \end{IEEEbiographynophoto} \begin{IEEEbiography}[{ }]{Kai Li}\\ has been awarded the Bachelor's Degree of Engineering, majoring in Spatial Information and Digital Technology at UESTC in 2021, supervised by Zhongming Zhao and Yu Meng.
-Now he is pursuing his PhD degree at the University of Chinese Academy of Sciences.
-His research interests include remote sensing, computer vision, and machine learning.
-Email: \url{likai211@mails.ucas.ac.cn} \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yupeng Deng}\\ is postgraduate at Aerospace Information Research Institute, Chinese Academy of Sciences.
-He received his Ph.D. degree at the University of Chinese Academy of Sciences, Chinese Academy of Sciences in 2023.
-Dr. Deng specialized in remote sensing and change detection.
-He has won a number of championship titles in several international AI competitions.
-Email: \url{dengyp@aircas.ac.cn} \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jingbo Chen}\\ is associate professor at Aerospace Information Research Institute, Chinese Academy of Sciences.
-He received his Ph.D. degree at the Institute of Remote Sensing and Digital Earth (RADI), Chinese Academy of Sciences in 2011.
-His main page is available at \url{http://www.aircas.ac.cn/~chenjb/}.
-Email: \url{chenjb@aircas.ac.cn} \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Junxian Ma}\\ graduated from Peiking University in 2020, and now he is pursuing his PhD degree at the University of Chinese Academy of Sciences and Cambridge University.
-He focuses on Large Vision Model and Defusion Models.
-Email: \url{mjxnarco@pku.edu.cn} \end{IEEEbiography}
+In the future, we will focus on how to get building masks whose boundaries are more closely aligned with buildings.